Why give to Mathcamp?

 Whenever we make charitable giving decisions, we want to know that our dollars are effective.
 Let's take a look behind the scenes.

 Mathcamp is a stable, thriving organization.
 Our students and staff return to the program year after year.
-Over the last decade:
+Over the last decade, we've consistently seen:

 Individual donors and family foundations play a huge role in Mathcamp's base of support.
-Here's a breakdown of our source of revenue over the last 17 years: the green is camper tuition (currently set at $300/week for our online program and $900/week for our residential program), with generous financial aid widely available, and the blue is community donations (which climbed from $30,000 in FY02 to $343,144 in FY18).
+Here's a breakdown of our source of revenue from the early 2000s to the late 2010s: the green is camper tuition (currently set at $1,100/week for our residential program), with generous financial aid widely available, and the blue is community donations (which climbed from $30,000 in FY02 to $343,144 in FY18).

 Donations of all sizes play a role in that blue column.
 With a broad base of donors, most of them alumni giving back to the program, small gifts add up and have an impact together.
 At the same time, Mathcamp is ready to make efficient and effective use of larger gifts to have a profound effect right away.